russelldc/threeaday/README.md

 ## Notes

 Work in progress.

-Hosted at http://threeaday.russelldc.me
+Demo available at http://threeaday.russelldc.me (Hosted on a slow free-tier Joyent server)

 Caution: Tested primarily in Chrome, there can be visual bugs in other browsers at the moment.
 Some (most) parts of the app are mobile friendly but mobile responsiveness is not a priority right now so major features, like the meal plan calendar, are broken on phones.